Arthur Milner: Early life and career

-Milner now lives in Regina, Saskatchewan, where his wife, Jennifer Brewin, is Artistic Director of Globe Theatre.
+Milner now lives in Regina, Saskatchewan, where his wife, Jennifer Brewin, is Artistic director of Globe Theatre.

 Playwriting career

 Milner joined GCTC as an actor but soon turned to writing plays.
 His first plays were adaptations of novels for children.
 He then worked on several collective creations, including Sandinista! which opened in Ottawa in 1982 and toured Canada.
 He was appointed resident playwright in 1984 and wrote a new play for GCTC every year until his appointment as Artistic Director in 1991.
 He has also been commissioned to write plays for Edmonton’s Workshop West Playwrights’ Theatre, Vancouver’s Green Thumb Theatre, the Canadian Broadcasting Corporation, the Canadian Union of Public Employees and the Caravan Farm Theatre.

-His play Facts, a murder mystery set in the Palestinian West Bank, premiered at GCTC in 2010 and was subsequently produced in Toronto and Vancouver; in London, U.K. (Time Out Critic’s Choice), and in Istanbul (in Turkish); and for a 9-city tour through Palestine and Israel (in Arabic).
-Getting to Room Temperature — a one-person play about Milner’s mother’s polite quest for assisted suicide — toured for several years after it premiered at Ottawa’s Undercurrents Festival in 2016.
-In February 2022 it was produced by Regina based theatre company Curtain Razors with the use of innovative teleprompter technology.
+His play Facts, a murder mystery set in the Palestinian West Bank, premiered at GCTC in 2010 and was subsequently produced in Toronto and Vancouver; in London, U.K. (Time Out Critic's Choice), and in Istanbul (in Turkish); and for a 9-city tour through Palestine and Israel (in Arabic).
+Getting to Room Temperature — a one-person play about Milner's mother's polite quest for assisted suicide — toured for several years after it premiered at Ottawa's Undercurrents Festival in 2016.
+In February 2022 it was produced by Regina-based theatre company Curtain Razors with the use of teleprompter technology.